Fines issued in December by Portsmouth school zone cameras canceled; warning period extended to Jan. 1

-PORTSMOUTH, Va.
-(WAVY) — There may be good news for those who received citations from Portsmouth school zone cameras in December.
+When she called the third party company dealing with the speeding tickets, an operator told her mother she still had to pay the $100 ticket.

-The Portsmouth Police Department is canceling any citations issued from Dec.
-4-31 that came as a result of The School Zone Camera Project.
-The project is extending its warning period through Dec.
-31.
+However, 10 On Your Side received an email Wednesday from Lt.
+Jeffrey Branch with the Professional Standards Unit, saying the trial period for these cameras was extended to Dec.
+31 and anyone issued a ticket before then should disregard it.
+The Portsmouth Police Department canceled citations from Dec.
+4 through Dec.
+31 that came as a result of the School Zone Camera Project.

-Individuals who received warnings will not have to pay.
-Starting on Jan.
-1, new violators are expected to receive a citation.
+Individuals who received warnings will not have to pay, but starting on Jan.
+1, new violators were expected to receive citations.

+“It’s very frustrating,” Scaife said.
+“It’s like, why wouldn’t they immediately send out something saying that it’s a mistake, disregard this?”

 The police department revealed there were over 5,000 violations in school zones from Nov.
 12-18.